Skip to content

 For manhattan mode, extracts rectilinear contours and writes via KLayout.

-For curvilinear mode, fits B-splines and writes OASIS.MBW format.
+For curvilinear mode, fits B-splines and writes a curvilinear OASIS file

 """